 The firmware used to control the Metis board is held in an EEPROM on the PCB.
-The firmware can be updated to the latest version via the Ethernet connection and the HPSDRProgrammer PC software.
+The firmware can be updated to the latest version via the Ethernet connection and the HPSDRProgrammer V2 PC software.

-To update, install the HPSDRProgrammer software from http://openhpsdr.org/download.php.
-Versions of this software are available for Windows, Linux(Ubuntu 10.10, 32 & 64 bit) and MacOS X operating systems.
-Also download and install WinPcap from http://www.winpcap.org.
+To update, install the HPSDRProgrammer V2 software from http://openhpsdr.org/download.php.
+Versions of this software are available for Windows, Linux (Ubuntu 10.10, 32 & 64 bit) and MacOS X operating systems.

 Before installing new firmware, ensure that all PC SDR software has been stopped and the application closed.
+Make sure the Ethernet connection is made to Metis then power the board on.

-Run the HPSDRProgrammer software which will result in the following screen being displayed (Windows version used for illustration):
+Run the HPSDRProgrammer V2 software which will result in the following screen being displayed (Windows version used for illustration):